RechieKho/ds/Style.md

 4. The values' name is in `cammelCase`.

 Rules for function declarations:
-1. The function's name must have shortened current filename as it prefix.
+1. The function's name must have shortened ([checkout](#shorten-a-name) how to shorten a name) current filename as it prefix.
 The function name and the prefix is separated with an underscore.
-**HOW TO SHORTEN A NAME**: Remove all the vowels, pick first two letter of each word, then make it all capitalized.
-(For an example: `HashTable` -> `HSTB`).
 2. The function's name is in `cammelCase`.
 3. Description for parameters and returned value must be written above the function declaration as a multiline comment.